Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 Establish a Culture of Personal Gratitude at Your Nonprofit

-As you become more aware of the positive effects of personal gratitude in your own life, you will be more able to establish the same attitude with your staff, board, and volunteers.
+As you become more aware of the positive effects of personal gratitude in your own life, you’ll be more able to establish the same attitude with your staff, Board, and volunteers.

 Remember that an organization-wide positive outlook starts with leadership.
 That’s you!